Despicable Me 2: Plot

-At the party, Gru follows Eduardo and discovers that he is indeed El Macho.
-Having faked his death and with Nefario as his assistant, El Macho has kidnapped most of Gru's Minions and used the mutagen to mutate them into purple mindless and indestructible monsters, intent on using them to conquer the world.
-El Macho offers Gru the chance to team up with him, but Gru becomes terrified and leaves with his daughters, including Margo, who was recently dumped by Antonio.
-Suspicious, El Macho sends one of the mutated Minions, Kevin, after them.
+At Eduardo's party, Gru follows Eduardo and discovers that he is indeed El Macho.
+Having faked his death and with Nefario as his assistant, El Macho has kidnapped most of Gru's Minions and used the mutagen to transform them into purple, mindless, indestructible monsters, intent on using them to conquer the world.
+El Macho offers Gru the chance to team up with him, but Gru becomes terrified and, believing that his plan to spy on El Macho worked, leaves with his daughters, including Margo, who was recently dumped by Antonio.
+Suspicious, El Macho sends Kevin, one of the mutated Minions, after them.

 Lucy, having decided to disobey orders and return home, arrives at the party right after Gru leaves.
-Realizing that Gru and Lucy are working for the AVL, El Macho holds Lucy hostage; this is witnessed by Nefario, who subsequently informs Gru of the situation.
-Gru infiltrates El Macho's fortress with the help of two Minions in disguise, but the mutated Minions discover and attack them.
+Realizing that she and Gru are working for the AVL, El Macho holds Lucy hostage.
+This is witnessed by Nefario, who subsequently informs Gru.
+Gru infiltrates El Macho's fortress with the help of two disguised Minions, but the mutated Minions discover and attack them.
 Meanwhile, Kevin sneaks into Gru's house and attacks Margo and Agnes.
-They lure him to Gru's lab, where Nefario arrives with an antidote to reverse Kevin's mutation.
+They lure him to Gru's lab where Nefario, having decided to return to Gru's side, arrives with an antidote to reverse Kevin's mutation.
 Nefario laces Gru's jelly with the antidote.
 He, the girls, and the remaining Minions hurry to Gru's aid and cure the mutated Minions.
-El Macho, distraught, threatens to murder Lucy by sending her into the volcano where he previously faked his death and uses the mutagen himself to battle Gru, but Gru and Nefario defeat him.
+El Macho threatens to kill Lucy by sending her into the volcano where he previously faked his death.
+He uses the mutagen to battle Gru, but Gru and Nefario defeat him by firing the fart gun, which knocks him out.

-Gru attempts to free Lucy from the rocket she is tied to, but El Macho's pet chicken, Pollito, activates it.
-Before the rocket enters the volcano, Lucy accepts Gru's invitation for a date and they jump into the ocean to escape.
-Months later, after going on 147 dates, Gru and Lucy get married, and Lucy becomes the girls' adoptive mother.
+Gru tries to save Lucy from the rocket she is tied to while asking her out on a date, but El Macho's pet hen, Pollito, activates its launch.
+Before the rocket enters the volcano, Lucy accepts Gru's request and they jump into the ocean to escape.
+Months later, after 147 dates, Gru and Lucy get married, and Lucy becomes the girls' adoptive mother.